How Does Ed-Tech Personalize Learning: The Ultimate Guide

 Time-on-task: How long a student spends on each question or module

-Error patterns: Which types of mistakes recur indicating a conceptual gap, not just a careless error
+Error patterns: Which types of mistakes recur, indicating a conceptual gap, not just a careless error

 Engagement signals: Video rewind behavior, quiz retakes, note-taking activity